Naga peace talks back on table, statement made by Ravi in | Law-Order

 ''It is a matter of regret that his (Ravi's) role as interlocutor is nothing less than disparaging and dismal,'' the statement said.

-The NSCN(IM) further stressed that Ravi should be ''cautious about every single word he utters'' about the vexed issue.
+The NSCN(IM) further stressed that Ravi should be ''cautious of every single word he utters'' about the vexed issue.

 Ravi had said in the Assembly last month that negotiations between the Centre and Naga groups on the political imbroglio have concluded and there was a need to move swiftly towards a ''final solution''.